Peiter Zatko: DARPA

 At DARPA he created the Cyber Analytical Framework the agency used to evaluate DoD investments in offensive and defensive cyber security.
 During his tenure he ran at least three Department of Defense (DoD) programs known as Military Networking Protocol (MNP), Cyber-Insider Threat (CINDER), and Cyber Fast Track (CFT).

 Military Networking Protocol (MNP) provided network prioritization with full user-level attribution for military computer networks.

 CINDER focused on identifying cyber espionage conducted by virtual insider threats such as future variants of Stuxnet or Duqu.
 CINDER is often mistakenly associated with WikiLeaks in the media.
 This is possibly due to the confusion between DARPA programs focused on identifying human insider threat such as ADAMS and the identification of software espionage posed by malware in the CINDER program.
 This issue was clarified by Mudge in his Defcon 2011 keynote at 46 minutes and 11 seconds into the talk.

 Cyber Fast Track (CFT) provided resources and funding to security research, including programs run by hackers, hackerspaces, and makerlabs.
 The program provided an alternative to traditional government contracting vehicles that was accessible to individuals and small companies previously unable to work within the cumbersome and complicated DARPA process.
 The novel contracting effort had an averaging time of 7 days from receipt of proposal to funding being provided to the proposing research organization.
 The program was initially announced at Shmoocon during his 2011 keynote.

+On August 7, 2024, he announced on X.com (Twitter) that he had returned to DARPA as part of the leadership team, as DARPA's Chief Information Officer (CIO).